 - tomato sauce

-- 4 slices ham, optional
+- 4 slices ham

 - 4 slices mozzarella cheese

-- dried oregano, to taste
+- dried oregano

-- salt and freshly ground black pepper, to taste
+- salt and freshly ground black pepper

-- olive oil
+- vegetable oil for frying

-- Serve with French fries.
+- Serve with fried potatoes